 \subsection{Methods}

-The Fisher information matrix for this model is available in closed form.
-See Appendix \ref{app:pkFIG} for details.
-This allows the optimal design under ADV to be found using Algorithm \ref{alg:GDA_BED}, and the optimal design under FIG using a SGD variant (only updating $\tau$).
+The FIM for this model is available in closed form -- see Appendix \ref{app:pkFIG}.
+This allows the optimal ADV design to be found using GDA (Algorithm \ref{alg:GDA_BED}), and the optimal FIG design using a SGD variant (only updating $\tau$).
 In both cases we used the Adam update rule.
 When implementing these algorithms, we found no need to use constrained optimisation as the designs remained in the interval $[0,24]$ in any case.
-Both algorithms performed 100 replications in parallel, based on 100 initial designs sampled from a uniform distribution over the search space.
+We performed 100 replications in parallel with each algorithm, based on 100 initial designs sampled from a uniform distribution over $[0,24]^{15}$.
 We considered several choices of $K$, the number samples to estimate $\mathcal{K}$ in \eqref{eq:Kest}, and selected $K=1$.
 See Appendix \ref{app:Kcomparison} for details.

 We compare our results to two methods of finding the optimal SIG design: the approximate coordinate exchange (ACE) algorithm of \cite{Overstall:2017}, and the prior contrastive estimation (PCE) algorithm of \cite{Foster:2020}.
-(PCE is one of several methods in \cite{Foster:2020}, and is not their overall recommendation.
+(PCE is one of several methods in \citealt{Foster:2020}, and is not their overall recommendation.
 However we found PCE converged more quickly than the alternatives for this example, so we use it as lower bound on the speed of their methods.)
-Implementation details of these methods are given in Appendices \ref{app:pkACE}--\ref{app:pkPCE}.
+Implementation details of these methods are given in Appendices \ref{app:pkACE} and \ref{app:pkPCE}.
 PCE allowed 100 replications to be run in parallel.
-We ran replications of ACE in serial, noting that the ACE code utilises multiple cores during its execution in any case.
+We ran replications of ACE serially, noting that the ACE code utilises multiple cores during its execution in any case.
 As ACE took much longer to run we used only 30 replications.